williamnguyen-activecyber/okta.github.io/_source/_standards/OIDC/index.md

 ### Scope Values

 * `openid` is required for any OpenID request connect flow.
-If no openid scope value is present, the request may be a valid OAuth 2.0 request, but it's not an OpenID Connect request.
+If no openid scope value is present, the request may be a valid OAuth 2.0 request, but it&#8217;s not an OpenID Connect request.
 * `profile` requests access to these default profile claims: `name`, `family_name`, `given_name`, `middle_name`, `nickname`, `preferred_username`, `profile`,
 `picture`, `website`, `gender`, `birthdate`, `zoneinfo`,`locale`, and `updated_at`.
 * `offline_access` can only be requested in combination with a `response_type` containing `code`.
 If the `response_type` does not contain `code`, `offline_access` will be ignored.